 If the applicant is accepted on a probationary basis, another conference is held at which time the enrollment and intake procedures are discussed.

-Please to receive a copy of our Admissions Process.
+Please contact us to receive a copy of our Admissions Process.

 There are specific fees charged for transportation and some community activities.